Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 |U4	|N/A	|1	|SOT-23-5	|NCP718ASN300T1G 	|3V0 voltage regulator|
 |U5	|N/A	|1	|TSOP-I-40 (18.4x10mm)	|AM29F080B	|Flash memory|

 The PCB was designed on purpose with "big" components only (0603 is the smallest footprint) and not sadistic small caps like the 0402.
-The only offensive component is the tiny signal inverter (SC-88A is indeed not the most comfortable package to handle I must admit).
+The only intimidating component is the tiny signal inverter (SC-88A is indeed not the most comfortable package to handle I must admit).

 ## Overview of JLCPCB ordering options